 Winter is a beautiful season, especially because the magic of Christmas and the excitement of the New Year are thrown into the mix.
-But aren’t you looking forward to spring by now?
+But aren’t you and your kids looking forward to spring by now?
 You may already have your own traditional springtime activities, but in case you’re looking for some fresh inspiration, why not try some of these:

 1. Go for a walk in the countryside.